A setting for solo soprano voice, narrator, actors and instrumental ensemble of the poem by Francis Brett Young

 Rehearsing for the Winchcombe Festival performance: Friday May 22nd 2015, 7pm, St Peter’s Church, Winchcombe, Gloucestershire

-Andrew was also at the 3rd performance, which we gave at the Bewdley Festival, and we have a wonderful DVD made by Diabolus Music of the best moments of the first 3 performances.
+Andrew was also at the 3rd performance, which we gave at the Bewdley Festival.
+A wonderful DVD was made by Diabolus Music, combining the best of the first 3 performances.

 I think this performance was our